skip to Main Content

 You must understand the various penalties you can face if you’re a registered Virginia driver who drives while intoxicated or under the influence.
 Besides negative marks on your driving record, criminal sentencing is possible.

-Here we explain the effects of DWI/DUI on a DMV record, driver’s license, and criminal record.
+Here we explain the effects of DWI/DUI on a DMV record, driver’s license, and criminal record in Virginia.

 If convicted of a traffic-related offense in Virginia, the DMV will impose demerit points on your driver’s license.
 You might lose your driving privileges if you receive too many points.